Abu Mohammad al-Adnani

 On 30 August 2016, the Islamic State announced al-Adnani had been killed in Aleppo Province.
 A number of fighting forces claimed responsibility for al-Adnani's death.
-On 12 September 2016, the U.S. Department of Defense announced that a U.S. coalition airstrike had killed al-Adnani, even though the Russian Federation had already claimed that Adnani had been killed in a Tuesday (30 August 2016) Russian airstrike involving an Su-34 bomber.
+On 12 September 2016, the U.S. Department of Defense announced that a U.S. coalition airstrike had killed al-Adnani, even though the Russian Federation had already claimed that Adnani had been killed in a Russian airstrike involving an Su-34 bomber.

 Early life

-Al-Adnani was born in 1977 in the town of Binnish in the countryside of Idlib Governorate, western Syria.
-In a biography published by IS cleric Turki al-Binali after Adnani's death, it's written that he "grew up with the love of mosques ... [and] memorized the Quran as a young man."
+Al-Adnani was born in 1977 in the town of Binnish in the countryside of Idlib Governorate, northwestern Syria.
+According to a biography published by IS cleric Turki al-Binali after Adnani's death, he "grew up with the love of mosques ... [and] memorized the Quran as a young man."

-Al-Qaeda in Iraq
+Al-Qā'ida in Iraq

-According to a biography penned by Turki al-Binali, Adnani became involved in Islamic militancy in the year 2000.
+According to a biography penned by Turki al-Binali, Adnani became involved in Islamic militancy in the year 2000 and he was later recruited by Abu Musab al-Zarqawi in 2002.
 His primary teacher was Abu Anas al-Shami, a senior leader in Jama'at al-Tawhid wal Jihad.
 He swore allegiance to Abu Musab al-Zarqawi along with thirty-five others while in Syria, with a plan to fight the government of Bashar al-Assad.
 However, the Americans invaded Iraq, and Adnani became one of the first foreign fighters to oppose Coalition forces in Iraq.

 He was summoned for questioning repeatedly by the Syrian General Intelligence Directorate and was arrested three times.
 One of the times he was arrested was when he was passing through al-Bukamal on his way to Iraq for the first time.
 He spent months in jail and was finally freed after he refused to divulge information, despite being tortured.
 Al-Adnani, alongside Abu Hamza al-Muhajir, was one of the last to evacuate the city of Fallujah after the Second Battle of Fallujah in 2004.

 May 2005 arrest

-In May 2005 Al-Adnani was arrested by Coalition forces in Al Anbar Governorate in Iraq under a fake name "Yasser Khalaf Hussein Nazal al-Rawi", and was released in 2010.
+In May 2005 Al-Adnani was arrested by Coalition forces in Al Anbar Governorate in Iraq under a fake name "Yasser Khalaf Hussein Nazal al-Rawi", and was released in 2010 after serving time in Abu Ghraib prison.
 In December 2012, an Iraqi intelligence official said he was using a number of aliases including "Abu Mohamed al-Adnani, Taha al-Banshi, Jaber Taha Falah, Abu Baker al-Khatab and Abu Sadek al-Rawi."